Return to Home Page

-Return to Home Page

->

-> Since this class is being taught via the internet, we will not have traditional face-to-face meetings.
+Since this class is being taught via the internet, we will not have traditional face-to-face meetings.
 You must do the assigned reading and submit homework assignments as you would in a traditional class.
-And you will have several exams over the course material—all completed over the web except for the final exam.
-Beyond that, much of your work in this course will be in the form of participation in a “virtual” class discussion.
-Frequently during the week, you will be expected to logon to Moodle and contribute to the discussion using a bulletin board format.
-This will require a fair amount of your time, but if done conscientiously, you will find that the class debate and discussion is one of the most interesting parts of the whole course.
-The expectation is that you will spend a total 3-4 hours each week participating in class discussion (note that we are using the time you would normally spend going to, waiting for, and sitting through lectures each week).
+You will have writing assignments, weekly quizzes, and a comprehensive final exam covering the course materialóall completed online.
+This will require a fair amount of your time.
 As a rough guide, you can expect to spend 9 hours/week in work associated with this course (an application of the "2 for 1 rule").

-> 25% of your course grade will be based on weekly quizzes over the assigned reading.
+25% of your course grade will be based on weekly quizzes over the assigned reading.
 Please don't ask for make-up opportunities; these quizzes must be completed by the scheduled due dates (normally by Friday midnight).

-> 25% is left for your final exam.
+25% is left for your final exam.
 This will be a comprehensive multiple-choice test taken online and based on the textbook reading assigned during the semester.